Women's Studies Certificate

-The women’s and gender studies certificate provides a solid foundation of coursework in the discipline.
-It provides students with the opportunity to specialize in Women’s and Gender Studies in preparation for further work at a four-year institution, or for professional, personal, and academic opportunities.
+The women’s studies certificate provides a solid foundation of coursework in women's and gender studies.
+It provides students with the opportunity to specialize in women’s and gender studies in preparation for further work at a four-year institution, or for professional, personal, and academic opportunities.

 Upon completion of this program a student will be able to:

 - Demonstrate a systematic knowledge of the history of women's movements and of multidisciplinary scholarship about women and gender.

 - Describe how the application of a new "Women's Studies" gender lens has challenged traditional historical, cultural, and epistemological assumptions.